Amber Heard admits to hitting Johnny Depp in recording

-Amber Heard admits to hitting Johnny Depp in recording played in court as actor describes ‘roundhouse punch’
+Amber Heard admits to hitting Johnny Depp in recording played in court as he describes ‘roundhouse punch’

+‘You are such a baby, grow the f*** up, Johnny,’ actor’s ex-wife says on recording

 Related video: Johnny Depp explains why he didn’t leave Amber Heard

-Amber Heard could be heard admitting to hitting Johnny Depp in a recording played in court.
+Amber Heard could be heard admitting to hitting Johnny Depp on a recording played in court.

-Ms Heard and Mr Depp could be heard arguing about the fight in the recording, in which she said she hit Mr Depp but she didn’t “deck” him.
+Ms Heard and Mr Depp argued about the physical altercation on the recording, during which she said she hit Mr Depp but she didn’t “deck” him.
 She also told Mr Depp to “grow up”, calling him a “baby”.

 The defamation trial between Mr Depp and Ms Heard began on Monday 11 April in Fairfax, Virginia following Mr Depp’s lawsuit against his ex-wife in March 2019.
 Mr Depp is arguing that she defamed him in a December 2018 op-ed published in The Washington Post titled “I spoke up against sexual violence — and faced our culture’s wrath.
 That has to change”.